-Gold inputs come from both virgin and recycled sources.
+Gold inputs come from virgin gold.
 The activity data provided by MKS PAMP SA was the total mass of the raw material inputs for each footprinted product over the reporting year.

 The largest emission source within the raw materials was the gold input.
 The emission factors used for the gold were calculated using the EU Product Environmental Footprint Circular Footprint Formula (PEF CFF).
 The virgin emission factor for gold was calculated for specific suppliers provided by MKS PAMP SA.
 Recycled emission factors for gold were taken from the World Gold Council.